abondar24/CamelDemo/README.md

 5. File Copier(fc) - file copy from source to destination
 6. File Printer(fp) - prints contents of files in directory
 7. File Writer(fw) - write message from stream to file
-8. Ftp FileWriter(fw) - write message from stream to file located on ftp server
+8. FTP FileWriter(fw) - write message from stream to file located on ftp server

-Arg name for running is in ()
+9. FTP to JMS(ftj) - write files from ftp to jms queue Arg name for running is in ()

 ## Build and run